-On the other hand, as has already been demonstrated (Scheglov 2009; Grinin, Korotayev, and Tsirel 2011: 75-77), when inflation is taken into account and the price indices are expressed in grams of gold rather than in dollars, those indices continue to correspond to the K-wave pattern (see Fig. 1).
-Starting from the early 1970s, energy resources (and, first of all, oil) served as a sort of 'reserve currency' comparable with gold, and the Kondratieff waves started to be traced in the price index dynamics when expressed in oil equivalent (see Fig. 2).
+On the other hand, as has already been demonstrated (Scheglov 2009; Grinin, Korotayev, and Tsirel 2011: 75-77), when inflation is taken into account and the price indices are expressed in grams of gold rather than in dollars, those indices continue to correlate with the K-wave pattern (see Fig. 1).
+Starting from the early 1970s, energy resources (oil in the first place) served as a sort of 'reserve currency' comparable with gold, and Kondratieff waves started to be traced in the price index dynamics when expressed in oil equivalent (see Fig. 2).